 Football seasons come and go, but good books endure.
-Below is the most comprehensive bibliography anywhere focused on the Cleveland Browns — journalism, memoir, history, biography, photography, reference and more — even true crime and fiction.
-(Media guides, yearbooks, and books for juvenile readers are not included).
-These 84 titles are sorted by year of publication.
+Below is the most comprehensive bibliography anywhere focused on the Cleveland Browns — journalism, memoir, history, biography, photography, reference, and more — even true crime and fiction.
+(Media guides, yearbooks, and kids’ books aren’t included).
+These 92 titles are sorted by year of publication.

-I’ve added my own brief commentary in places, but do click the Amazon links to learn more.
-From there you can add to your own library or to that of a fellow Browns fan (and help this blog in the meantime).
-Whether it’s a fresh title or one long out-of-print and overlooked, a Browns book is sure to be a more enduring gift than a Tim Couch or Trent Richardson jersey.
+I’ve added my own brief commentary in places, and click the Amazon links to learn more.
+From there you can add to your own library or to that of a fellow Browns fan (and help this site in the meantime).
+Whether it’s a fresh title or one long out-of-print and overlooked, a Browns book is sure to be a more enduring gift than, say, a Trent Richardson jersey.

 I try to keep this page updated, so please send along your tips on upcoming titles, recommendations, feedback, and corrections.

 Blanton’s Browns: The Great 1965–69 Cleveland Browns by Roger Gordon, 2019.
 Recommended.

 Redemption in ’64: The Champion Cleveland Browns by John M. Harris, 2018